NielsPilgaard/Pilgaard.Blog/src/Pilgaard.Blog/Pages/posts/making-a-blog/3-building-the-mvp.md

 Apparently, this type of link just doesn't work in Blazor yet.
 Huh.

 Luckily, there's a workaround that works just fine for my use-case:
-Adding <code>onclick="event.stopPropagation();"</code>
+Adding `onclick="event.stopPropagation();"`

 ```html
 <a href="#item-id-here" onclick="event.stopPropagation();"></a>
 ```

-The caveat is that this will stop any other <code>onclick</code> EventHandler from firing for that specific element, but I can live with that.
+The caveat is that this will stop any other `onclick` EventHandler from firing for that specific element, but I can live with that.
 Credit to <a href="https://github.com/dotnet/aspnetcore/issues/8393#issuecomment-526545768">SQL-MisterMagoo</a> for the workaround :D

 ## Accidental SEO
-While adding Prism to <code>_Layout.cstml</code>, I couldn't help myself and added some meta tags while I was in there:
+While adding Prism to `_Layout.cstml`, I couldn't help myself and added some meta tags while I was in there:

 ```html